KeremDorukKorkmaz/Midterm-Project/README.md

 # Midterm-Project

 A game which tasks the player to collect waste falling from the top of the screen with the correct recycling bin.
-The game is created by using Swing and AWT
+The game is created by using Swing and AWT.

 ## Getting Started